 Lauren Morgenroth has authored over a dozen publications from research performed with the CINRG consortium.
-She manages the CINRG Duchenne Natural History Study and has lead the working group on Duchenne genotypes based on work she performed for her thesis on the disease-causing mutations in Duchenne muscular dystrophy.
+She previously managed the original CINRG Duchenne Natural History Study and led the working group on Duchenne genotypes based on work she performed for her thesis on the disease-causing mutations in Duchenne muscular dystrophy.
 Lauren also received funding from the Foundation to Eradicate Duchenne to explore barriers to engagement in rare disease research and has published her work in this topic.
 Lauren has chaired numerous committees for neuromuscular groups and the genetic counseling community.
-She is currently on the National Society of Genetic Counselors Jane Engelberg Memorial Fellowship Advisory Committee and the Parent Project Muscular Dystrophy Scientific Advisory Committee.
 Lauren is an adjunct instructor in human genetics in the graduate school of public health, department of human genetics at the University of Pittsburgh.
-Lauren also volunteers in local and national Duchenne parent groups and is a frequent speaker at parent meetings for Jett Foundation.
+Lauren also volunteers in local and national Duchenne parent groups.